-The interim Pea Island Bridge will replace a temporary metal bridge that was constructed on N.C.
+The interim Pea Island bridge replaces a temporary metal bridge that the N.C.
+Department of Transportation built on N.C.
 12 to restore traffic following a breach caused by Hurricane Irene in 2011.

-The new bridge will include 47 spans – each 50 feet in length – and will have the same elevation as the highest point of the existing temporary bridge.
+The new bridge includes 47 spans – each 50 feet in length – and has the same elevation as the highest point of the existing temporary bridge.

 - Currently, no recent news releases.

 Alternatives Study Report (February 2017)

 The Alternatives Study Report examines long-term solutions for maintaining access to N.C.
 12 at Pea Island.
 Released in February 2017, the report describes the environmental features of the Phase II Extension study area and informs the analysis that could be necessary for future environmental impact documentation.

 E-mails and written comments received in response to a Defenders of Wildlife request of its members:

 E-mails and written comments received in response to a Citizens Action Committee to Replace the Herbert C. Bonner Bridge request of its members and friends:

 The Environmental Assessment refers to previous environmental documents that were completed for the Bonner Bridge Replacement Project, including the 2008 Final Environmental Impact Statement, 2010 Environmental Assessment and 2010 Record of Decision.
 Those documents can be found in the Archives section of the Bonner Bridge Replacement Project webpage.